benediktstroebl/Master-Thesis/README.md

 <img src="Figures/userresults.png" width="600px" align="center" />

-F-score, precision, and recall across 100 random samples of p = 4 points for every user in (A) freemove and (B) GeoLife.
+F-score, precision, and recall across 100 random samples of four points for every user in (A) freemove and (B) GeoLife.
 Users are sorted by ascending F-score.
 Vertical lines indicate the median, lower, and upper F-score quartiles.